tedorellana/learning/SAA-C03.md

 ![Amazon Route 53](/images/amazon-route-53.png)

 ## Access control lists (ACLs) ##
-Are one of the resource-based options (see Overview of managing access) that you can use to manage access to your buckets and objects.
+Are one of the resource-based options that you can use to manage access to your buckets and objects.
 You can use ACLs to grant basic read/write permissions to other AWS accounts.

 ## Security Groups ##
 AWS Security Groups help you secure your cloud environment by controlling how traffic will be allowed into your EC2 machines.
 With Security Groups, you can ensure that all the traffic that flows at the instance level is only through your established ports and protocols.
+Cannot set inbounr rules in a security group.

 ## Classless Inter-Domain Routing (CIDR) ##
 Is an IP address allocation method that improves data routing efficiency on the internet.
 Every machine, server, and end-user device that connects to the internet has a unique number, called an IP address, associated with it.
 Devices find and communicate with one another by using these IP addresses.
 Organizations use CIDR to allocate IP addresses flexibly and efficiently in their networks.